Top 10 Strange and Bizarre Paintings

 3. The Ugly Duchess

-You just can’t help but do a double take with this strange portrait.
+You just can’t help but do a double take with this strange painting.
 For decades, scholars believed this painting and its partner, Old Man, were satirical statements.
 The woman before us is dressed as an elderly temptress.
 In her right hand, she holds a rosebud, which has its own sexual connotations.
 To enhance that, her low-cut bodice exposes her wrinkled chest, furthering Massys’ allusion to the temptations of the flesh.
 Another clue is her heart-shaped headdress that seems oddly similar to devilish horns.
 Speaking of clothing, the artist has chosen to depict her in the rich garments and jewels typical of the upper class.
 However, those garments had been out of style for about a century by the time she was painted.
 Overall, it would seem that this pair of highly similar portraits mock the old and ugly for their mischievous, youthful behavior.

 Thanks to science, we now know this isn’t the whole truth.
 A recent analysis of the painting has told us that this woman actually suffered from advanced stages of Paget’s disease, which deforms the bones.
 Here, that is presented in her oddly arched nostrils, pushed-up nose, elongated upper lip, and enlarged collar bones and forehead.
 Feel bad now?
 Yeah, me too.

-Before we move on, another fun tidbit worth mentioning is a shared interest in the grotesque and bizarre shared by Massys and none other than Leonardo da Vinci.
+Before we move on, another fun tidbit worth mentioning is a shared interest in the grotesque and bizarre shared by Quentin Massys and none other than Leonardo da Vinci.
 Leonardo frequently made studies of grotesque heads, which he likely exchanged with Massys.
 It was once believed The Ugly Duchess was a lost Leonardo due to its resemblance to two of his drawings.
 However, it is most likely Massys sent a copy of this portrait to Leonardo which his pupils then copied and altered.

 4. The Melun Diptych

-Next up: a late medieval masterpiece and one of the most unorthodox depictions of the Virgin Mary in art history.
+Next up: a late medieval masterpiece and one of the most unorthodox strange paintings of the Virgin Mary in art history.
 Jean Fouquet was commissioned to paint this diptych by Etienne Chevalier, treasurer to France’s King Charles VII.
 The left panel depicts the patron with St. Stephen, the first Christian martyr.
 That part is pretty straightforward.
 For our purposes today, we’ll focus on the right panel, also known as Madonna Surrounded by Seraphim and Cherubim.

-This painting is equal parts fantastic and bizarre – and not just because of the freakishly charming seraphim and cherubim surrounding Mary or the man-toddler that is baby Jesus.
-Fouquet broke with tradition in several ways here.
+This strange painting is equal parts fantastic and bizarre – and not just because of the freakishly charming seraphim and cherubim surrounding Mary or the man-toddler that is baby Jesus.
+Jean Fouquet broke with tradition in several ways here.
 His use of intense color is one but the most striking is his depiction of the Virgin Mary and the woman who served as his model.
 Now, it’s definitely not an issue that Mary is shown as the Queen of Heaven, as evidenced by her jewel-encrusted crown, throne, and dress.
 What’s bizarre is that half her chest is exposed, creating quite a sensual, erotic image of a traditionally chaste figure.
 Imagine the shock this must have given viewers in the 15th century!
 Said scandal was probably not helped by the fact that Fouquet’s model was likely the king’s mistress, Agnes Sorel.

 Sorel’s beauty made quite an impression on the king, which, unsurprisingly, lead her to become his mistress.
-In this painting, Fouquet has captured that beauty, from the way her fashion-forward dress accentuates her body to her porcelain skin, and her demure gaze, she embodies ideal beauty.
+In this strange painting, Fouquet has captured that beauty, from the way her fashion-forward dress accentuates her body to her porcelain skin, and her demure gaze, she embodies ideal beauty.
 According to legend, Sorel’s bosom was quite eye-catching.
 Not to compare apples to oranges, but they are quite askew in both placement and size in the portrait.
 That factor might make you wonder what the men in the left panel are really looking at.

 Sorel was actually more than a mistress who happened to bear the King several children.
 She was also one of his trusted counselors.
 During an ill-fated war, Sorel used her charm to gain the financial backing of the wealthy nobles, which in turn aided France in securing its borders.
 To thank her, Charles made her three children legitimate and promoted her to be his official mistress.
 In fact, she was the first mistress to be given this title.
 Said title came with many benefits, including a salary, private chambers, and a substantial place at court.
 As you could imagine, church officials as well as the King’s own son weren’t thrilled about this.
 Alas, the pregnant Agnes dropped dead not long after, likely due to mercury poisoning.